Christmas 2002

 http://community.webshots.com/user/jerrycanterbury.

-Our two cats Brutus and Snickers continue to be fat and sassy.
+two cats Brutus and Snickers continue to be fat and sassy.
 We’ve also somewhat adopted an outdoor cat

 that we’ve named Tux.
 Tux knows where to